Carroll Fife

-Carroll Fife is a co-founder of the 501(c)(3) organization Moms 4 Housing, and the city councilmember of Oakland, California for its 3rd district since January 2021.
+Carroll Fife is an American politician who is the city councilmember of Oakland, California for its 3rd district since January 2021.

 Early life and education

+Fife was born in Michigan.
 As a teenager, Fife, the middle of three children, worked in Muskegon Heights, Michigan.
-Her grandfather was one of the first Black city councilmen.
+She told Mother Jones her grandfather was one of the first Black city councilmen in Muskegon.

 After becoming a parent, she settled in Pasadena, California and then moved to Oakland in 1999 to create a small private school which closed four years later.

 Fife has a degree in psychology from Holy Names University, a private school she attended as an adult.
 She worked as a paralegal before working for the community-based Alliance of Californians for Community Empowerment (ACCE).
 In 2017 she was named the interim director of the Oakland/San Francisco chapter of ACCE.

 Housing activism

-Fife received national attention in 2019 as the co-founder of Moms 4 Housing, a group of Black mothers who occupied a vacant corporate-owned West Oakland home, advocating that housing should be recognized as a basic human right.
+Fife received national attention in 2019 for helping Moms 4 Housing, a group of Black mothers who occupied a vacant corporate-owned West Oakland home, advocating that housing should be recognized as a basic human right.

 In a 2022 interview, Fife told SFGate that homelessness in Oakland was directly due to "neo-liberal policies" and "race-blind policies" created by the "overproduction of market rate units and rapid speculation".
 In June 2022, the council unanimously approved Fife's plan to create a rent registry to make rental property ownership and historical rental price information available to the public.